prashant-kikani/prashant-kikani.github.io/_posts/2024-10-3-insignificance.markdown

 This is the fate of most humans, and not just us regular folk.
 Statistically speaking, even if you are the rare person who becomes wildly successful in your career-an entrepreneur, a scientist, a leader-your impact on the world may fade sooner than you think.
 Few people will make a mark so profound that their names are etched into history, and even fewer will live long enough to see the full, positive impact of their work.

 We can strive for greatness, but the truth is that most of us will be forgotten within a few generations.
+Building a <a href="https://prashantkikani.com/blog/reputation" target="_blank">reputation</a> that outlasts us is incredibly rare.
 Our descendants might know we existed, but the details of our lives-our dreams, struggles, and triumphs-will be lost to time.

 <br/>